 As the top-ranked lawyer-lobbying firm in New Jersey, we provide guidance through the complexities of political legal compliance.
 The Gibbons team counsels clients making campaign contributions to ensure that they do not violate the state’s robust ethics and pay-to-play laws.
 We also assist clients with their compliance obligations under the state’s legislative and governmental process disclosure laws.
 In addition, our lawyers have drafted detailed conflict-of-interest policies, based on New Jersey’s ethics laws, for companies with employees who are running for public office.

 Energy & Renewables

 The cable and telecommunications sector is undergoing rapid changes, and governmental entities are constantly reviewing laws and regulations to keep pace.
 Gibbons works with a variety of wired and wireless telecommunications companies to address legislative and regulatory issues that impact these industries.
-In addition to our longstanding relationships at the Board of Public Utilities (BPU), we utilize our knowledge of administrative and governmental processes to assist with rate cases, rulemakings, and other matters.
+In addition to our longstanding relationships at the BPU, we utilize our knowledge of administrative and governmental processes to assist with rate cases, rulemakings, and other matters.

 Health & Human Services

 In addition to our work on traditional energy matters, Gibbons represents both well-established utilities and start-ups in the area of renewable energy.
 Our experience allows us to effectively advocate on issues that are both germane and unique to the utilities and energy fields.
 Because of the distinctive qualities of the renewable energy sector, our work often requires interactions with our colleagues across the firm on transactional matters and real property issues, which is a testament to the strong relationships and collective knowledge among the attorneys who work in this arena.